wp-plugins/wp-fastest-cache/readme.txt

 = Does Wpfc work with WPMU (Wordpress Multisite) properly? = No. Wpfc does not support Wordpress Multisite yet.

+= Is this plugin compatible with Adsense? =
+Yes, it is compatible with Adsense %100.

 == Upgrade notice ==